 Emilia Jones and Ferdia Walsh-Peelo star in CODA. ©️Apple TV

-It is within its conversations on opposing worlds that CODA finds its unique voice.
-The pressure on Ruby to act as the link between the hearing and nonhearing world, beautifully and sensitively represented.
-Here, Ruby’s problems, concerns, hopes and dreams are relatable while also thoroughly unique.
-Ruby’s place in the family reflects many of the challenges hearing children of deaf adults (CODA) face.
-The duties she has grown up with suddenly clashing with a need to build a life outside of the family unit.
-Here, Heder’s film explores the evolution of the family and the need for change as children grow.
-The once safe and closed family unit, suddenly thrown into question as children become young adults and search for their own place in the world.
+It is within its conversations on opposing worlds that CODA finds its unique voice as the pressure on Ruby to act as the link between the hearing and the nonhearing world is beautifully and sensitively represented.
+Here, Ruby’s problems, concerns, hopes and dreams are relatable and thoroughly unique as Heder explores the challenges hearing children of deaf adults (CODA) face.
+For Ruby, the duties she has grown up with suddenly clash with a need to build a life outside of the family unit.
+Here, Heder’s film explores the evolution of the family, and the need for change as children grow.

 Ruby’s relationship with her mum is particularly affected by this sudden change; her mum neither accepts nor supports her idea of a music career.
 But, this is embedded in fear, fear of losing her daughter and fear of a hearing world she has felt alienated from for her entire life.
 One scene in particular hits hard as Ruby finally asks her mother if she wishes she had been born deaf.
 The answer while cutting is rooted in honesty, enabling mother and daughter to find a path through the turmoil surrounding them.
 It’s an example of Heder’s ability to take classic coming-of-age themes and layer them with the complexity of two opposing yet interlinked worlds.